Transformers · OrevateAI

 The fissures on a fissured cracked tongue aren’t uniform.
 They can appear in various patterns, which is part of what gives it the ‘scrotal tongue’ nickname.
 Some common patterns include:

 • Central Fissure: A single, deep groove running down the middle of the tongue.
+This is one of the most commonly reported patterns.

 • Irregular Fissures: Randomly placed cracks of varying depths across the tongue’s surface.
+These can sometimes create a more complex, mosaic-like appearance.

 Daily Oral Hygiene for a Fissured Tongue

 Maintaining excellent oral hygiene is paramount when you have a fissured cracked tongue.
 The fissures can act as hiding places for bacteria, increasing the risk of bad breath or minor infections.
 Gentle cleaning is key here; you don’t want to aggravate the fissures.
+Experts recommend a consistent, gentle approach.

 Here’s how to approach it: